confluentinc/ksql/docs-md/tutorials/materialized.md

 ### Create the calls table in MySQL

-Let's seed our blank database with some initial state.
+Seed your blank database with some initial state.
 In the same MySQL CLI, switch into the `call-center` database:

 ```sql
 USE call-center;